No.290[Last 50 Posts]

 >How much would I really need to know before trying to jump in and make something with a modern gamedev kit/engine?

-Only the most
+Only the most extremely basic

 barebones fundamentals of programming like variables are good enough to use GM Studio.